 First, we evaluate two OSS licenses: AGPL-3.0 and GPL-3.0, which are considered enforceable open-source licenses with copyleft clauses.
-In setting (i), Work E triggers two \emph{Disclose Source Code} warnings (code W5, refer to Table~\ref{tab:report} for code definitions), and AGPL-3.0 successfully proliferates\footnote{While two copyleft conditions are simultaneously triggered here, they can be resolved because GPL-3.0 is compatible with AGPL-3.0.
+In setting (i), Work E triggers two \emph{Disclose Source Code} warnings (code W5, refer to Table~\ref{tab:report} for code definitions), and AGPL-3.0 successfully proliferates\footnote{Although two copyleft conditions are triggered simultaneously, they can be resolved since GPL-3.0 is compatible with AGPL-3.0.
 Appendix~\ref{apdx:grapher} visualizes this workflow.} to Work C. However, with a small adjustment, we can circumvent these clauses by republishing the generated content rather than providing the model as a service.
 As demonstrated by Work D, there is no W5 warning, and the content is licensed under the Unlicense.
 Furthermore, the condition in AGPL-3.0 that triggers the disclose code clauses related to remote access is \emph{you modify the Program}, which means you can directly republish copies as a service to circumvent this clause.
 As reflected in setting (ii), there are no more W5 warnings, only two warnings related to the non-standard licensing remain.